bersavosh/SimpleTasks/acknowledg_checklist.md

-# An obbsessive checklist for paper acknowledgments:
+# An obsessive checklist for paper acknowledgments:
 This is a generic list, but mainly meant for observational astronomers.
 Many of these are just a matter of opinion.

 ### People: